-The Company leases an office building and equipment from Areth, LLC ("Areth") pursuant to an agreement for services effective as of January 1, 2016, as amended from time to time.
-Rent expense for the three months ended March 31, 2022 and 2021 amounted to \$30,000.
+The Company leases an office building and equipment from Areth, LLC ("Areth") pursuant to an agreement for services effective as of January 1, 2016, as amended from time to time, and pays monthly rent on this facility in the amount of \$10,000 through December 31, 2026.
+Rent expense for the three months ended March 31, 2023 and 2022 amounted to \$30,000 (see Note 12).
 Areth is a company controlled by Dr. Jerrold B. Grossman, the Vice Chairman of the Company's Board of Directors, and Adam S. Grossman, the Company's President and Chief Executive Officer.
-The Company also reimburses Areth for office and building-related (common area) expenses, equipment and certain other operational expenses, which were not material to the condensed consolidated financial statements for the three months ended March 31, 2022 and 2021.
+The Company also reimburses Areth for office and building-related (common area) expenses, equipment and certain other operational expenses, which were not material to the condensed consolidated financial statements for the three months ended March 31, 2023 and 2022.

-During the three months ended March 31, 2022 and 2021, the Company purchased certain specialized medical equipment and services related to the Company's plasma collection centers, as well as personal protective equipment, from GenesisBPS and its affiliates ("Genesis"), which were not material to the consolidated financial statements.
+During the three months ended March 31, 2023 and 2022, the Company purchased certain specialized medical equipment and services primarily related to the Company's plasma collection centers, as well as personal protective equipment, from GenesisBPS and its affiliates ("Genesis"), aggregating to \$0.1 million and \$43,000, respectively.
 Genesis is owned by Dr. Grossman and Adam Grossman.

-See Note 7 for a discussion of the Company's former credit facility and related transactions with Perceptive, a holder of more than 5% of the Company's common stock as of March 31, 2022.
+See Note 7 for a discussion of the Company's former credit facility and related transactions with Perceptive, a holder of more than 5% of the Company's common stock during the three months ended March 31, 2022.
+There were no transactions with Perceptive during the three months ended March 31, 2023.